Skip to content

 Existing debts and commitments

-• Credit card balances — even if you pay in full each month, lenders use the minimum payment figure
+• Credit card balances: even if you clear them in full each month, lenders use the minimum payment figure

 • Personal loans, car finance (PCP/HP), and student loans

-• Buy now, pay later (BNPL) agreements — increasingly flagged by lenders
+• Buy now, pay later (BNPL) agreements, which lenders increasingly flag

 • Maintenance or child support payments